EMORL-TTS: Reinforcement Learning for Fine-Grained Emotion Control in LLM-based TTS: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the Scientific Research Starting Foundation of Hangzhou Institute for Advanced Study (2024HIASC2001), in part by the National Natural Science Foundation of China (No. 62506091), in part by the Zhejiang Provincial Natural Science Foundation of China (No.\ LQN25F020001), and in part by the Key R\&D Program of Zhejiang (2025C01104).
+This work was supported in part by the Scientific Research Starting Foundation of Hangzhou Institute for Advanced Study (2024HIASC2001), in part by the Zhejiang Provincial Natural Science Foundation of China (No.\ LQN25F020001), and in part by the Key R\&D Program of Zhejiang (2025C01104).

 \textbf{Use of Generative AI and AI-Assisted Tools.} Language editing in throughout the manuscript was assisted by ChatGPT (OpenAI) to improve grammar and clarity; all scientific content was authored by the authors.
 During implementation, the authors used Cursor (an AI code assistant) for debugging support; no AI-generated code, figures, tables, or text were included in the manuscript.
 All AI-assisted outputs were reviewed and verified by the authors, who take full responsibility for the content.